forgojs/forgo/README.md

 import * as forgo from "forgo";
 import type { ForgoNewComponentCtor } from "forgo";

-const HelloWorld: ForgoNewComponentCtor<{ name: string }> = () => {
+// The constructor generic type accepts the shape of your component's props const HelloWorld: ForgoNewComponentCtor<{ name: string }> = () => {
   return new forgo.Component({
     render({ name }) {